Powerlearnproject/se-day1-assignment-Nneka99/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering is the systematic application of engineering methods to the design, development, maintenance, testing, and evaluation of computer software.
 It ensures that software is reliable, efficient, and meets user needs.
+Software engineering provides the foundation for new technologies such as artificial intelligence (AI), cloud computing, and blockchain.
+Without well-engineered software, these innovations wouldn’t function effectively.
+Companies rely on custom software solutions to automate processes, manage data, and improve decision-making.
+Well-engineered software reduces manual work, minimizes errors, and boosts productivity.
+Software engineering is at the heart of digital transformation, allowing businesses and governments to shift from traditional operations to digital platforms.

 Identify and describe at least three key milestones in the evolution of software engineering.
 1968 – The term software engineering was first introduced at the NATO Software Engineering Conference to address the growing complexity of software development.